Brady–Belichick era: 2014: Fourth Super Bowl victory

 The Patriots began the 2014 season with a rough 2–2 record, including an embarrassing loss to the Kansas City Chiefs in Week 4.
 Many sports writers were beginning to call for the end of the Patriots dynasty, which had not won a Super Bowl since the 2004 season.
 Still, the Patriots bounced back and went 10–2 down the stretch to finish the season 12–4.
 After coming back from two 14 point deficits to beat the Baltimore Ravens in the divisional round, the Patriots routed the Indianapolis Colts 45–7 in the AFC Championship Game, earning their sixth Super Bowl appearance since 2001.

 In Super Bowl XLIX, after throwing two interceptions and leaving his team down by 10 points in the 4th quarter, Brady led the Patriots on two touchdown drives against the Seattle Seahawks.
 The Patriots capped off the comeback with a touchdown pass to Julian Edelman with just over two minutes remaining in regulation.
 On the ensuing Seahawks drive, quarterback Russell Wilson threw a deep pass to wide receiver Jermaine Kearse that was initially deflected by cornerback Malcolm Butler.
 Kearse juggled the ball on his chest and caught it, giving Seattle a first down on the 5 yard line.
-Color commentator Cris Collinsworth compared the acrobatic catch to David Tyree's iconic "Helmet Catch" against the Patriots in Super Bowl XLII.
+Color commentator Cris Collinsworth compared the acrobatic catch to David Tyree's iconic Helmet Catch against the Patriots in Super Bowl XLII.
 On the next play, running back Marshawn Lynch rushed to the 1 yard line, where he was tackled by Dont'a Hightower.
-Hightower later made one of the best tackles of the game, as he had to push a lineman off of him and dive tackle Lynch with his shoulder.
-On the next play, with 26 seconds left in the game, Wilson threw the ball to the right, intended for Ricardo Lockette.
-Instead of a touchdown, undrafted rookie cornerback Malcolm Butler read the route and intercepted the ball on the goal line in one of the most iconic plays in a Super Bowl.
+Then with 26 seconds left in the game, Wilson's pass for Ricardo Lockette was intercepted by undrafted rookie cornerback Malcolm Butler on the goal line.
 The Patriots prevailed, 28–24.

 2015: AFC Championship loss

 The Patriots had a hot start to the 2015 season, winning their first ten games.
 A series of injuries, including Julian Edelman, Rob Gronkowski, Brandon LaFell, Dion Lewis, and at one point, the entire offensive line, led to the Patriots to lose four of their next six games.
 After beating the Kansas City Chiefs in the Divisional round, Brady faced the vaunted Denver Broncos defense in the AFC Championship Game.
-The Patriots lost, 20–18.
+The Patriots lost, 20–18 in what was Brady's last ever matchup with Peyton Manning in their rivalry, as Manning retired from the league following their Super Bowl victory over the Carolina Panthers.